Choosing the right paraglider class

 -

-EN-C gliders offer high glide performance, dynamic handlingand require an active flying technique.
-These wings are less forgiving and require experience in active flying.
+EN-C gliders offerhigh glide performance, dynamic handling, and require active flying techniques.
+These gliders are less forgiving and require experience in active flying.

-Suitable for pilots with more than >80h flying hours per year!
+Suitable for pilots with more than 80 hours of flight time per year!

 Advantages: